 Lakes and Gardens in Rajasthan

 What would be better than relaxing by a lake and enjoying some tranquility?
 Rajasthan is home to a number of picturesque lakes.
-Other than natural lakes, there are many lakes that have been carved out in the earth’s surface by man.
+Other than natural lakes, many lakes have been carved out on the earth’searth’s surface by man.
 These lakes are not only popular tourist attractions but also a major supply of drinking water.

 - Lake Pichola